-Credit Hours: 3 (1 lecture + 4 studio) Prerequisite: DES 110
+Credit Hours: 3 Prerequisite: DES 110

 This course serves as an introduction to various electronic media employed within the practice of architecture and interior design.
 Creative and effective skills in the use of computers in architecture and interior design applications are consistently stressed.